Rahulkumar-G/LimAuto/README.md

 ## Configuration

 A sample configuration file is provided at `BookLLM/config.yaml`.
-It defines the LLM model name, system options and cost tracking.
+It defines the LLM provider, model name, system options and cost tracking.
 You can modify this file or pass a different YAML file when running the program.

 Key options include:

+- `model.provider` – either `ollama` for local models or `openai` for the OpenAI API.
-- `model.name` – the Ollama model to use.
+- `model.name` – the model name (e.g. `llama3.1:8b`, `gpt-4o`).
 - `system.output_dir` – where generated files are saved.

 ## Usage